-Have you ever wondered why some of the best philosophical books out there are written in a very short format?
-The author tries to succinctly and eloquently punch in as many layers of meaning as possible in each of the present sentences.
+Have you ever wondered why some of the best philosophical books are written in a very short format?
+The author tries succinctly and eloquently to punch in as many layers of meaning as possible in each of the present sentences.
 Each sentence contains perhaps seven or eight dimensions of meaning.
-Also, it is going to be a lot more painful to read than your ordinary fiction books.
+Also, it will be much more painful to read than your ordinary fiction books.

 So you have to tackle these books, not from the standpoint of entertainment.
 You don’t read this stuff for enjoyment.
 Although some of you want philosophy, tackle it from entertainment.
 But also remember that you have to read for understanding instead of experience.
-Otherwise, if you go through this book passively, you can only understand about 10 percent of the author’s contention.
+Otherwise, you can only understand about 10 percent of the author’s contention if you go through this book passively.

 When you start to study philosophy, one of the first things you notice is that people disagree about everything.
-It almost seems as if people rarely reach any conclusions in matters of philosophy, much less a consensus.
+It almost seems as if people rarely reach any conclusions about philosophy, much less a consensus.
 This lack of clarity can lead someone to think that philosophy is not rigorous science but merely a matter of personal taste.

 Modern people are often associated with abstract theories that have little or nothing to do with the real world.
 Philosophy is uniquely challenging among the other kinds of reason, not knowledge.

-- The first reason philosophy is especially difficult is that it is about the most universal, most general principles of reality.
+- The first reason philosophy is especially difficult is that it concerns the most universal, general principles of reality.

 - The second reason philosophy is so difficult is its universality because it investigates the most general and universal causes.

 Most of us can marvel at the picture and the staggering ingenuity that went into it and then move on.
 But emotions, inordinate attachments, and a poorly formed conscience are serious dangers in pursuing philosophy.
-They can drive someone to reject a conclusion for no other reason than they don’t like it.
+They can drive someone to reject a conclusion for no reason other than not liking it.

 Philosophy is not the thing you can read by dropping into a chair and opening the book, expecting it to speak to you.
 It’s not a short story or a novel, where you can expect to be introduced to the characters early on.
 You will need to take some specific steps and use a method to read it.
 So here are the strategies that work well for reading philosophy books.

 So think of the book as a tool that’s designed for the sake of your education.
-To get the best use possible out of the tool, you’re going to have to write in it.
+To get the best use possible out of the tool, you will have to write in it.
 Use a pencil if you’re squeamish or sticky notes.